pmarien/PHP-html-to-pdf/README.md

-# html-pdf-api
+# pmarien/html-to-pdf

-SDK to integrate pdf creation via pdf.philipp-marien.de into your application
+PHP SDK to integrate pdf creation via pdf.philipp-marien.de into your application